 Glasser clearly doesn’t have the chops, or the integrity, to represent her district well.
-Besides employing someone that has stolen from the Democratic party back in 2012 while she was serving as Broward Democratic Party State Committeewoman, she has confessed to having short term memory problems at the trial of Patte Atkins-Grad, back when she accepted a gift from the Chaits in a paper bag for her help.
+Besides employing someone that has stolen from the Democratic party back in 2012 while she was serving as Broward Democratic Party State Committeewoman, she has confessed to having short-term memory problems at the trial of Patte Atkins-Grad, back when she accepted a gift from the Chaits in a paper bag for her help.

-No, Glasser no longer has the chutzpah, or the drive to stand up and say “no” to her city manager, who I may add, works for her and the rest of the city commission as his contract is decided by them.
+No, Glasser no longer has the chutzpah, nor the drive to stand up and say “no” to her city manager, who I may add, works for her and the rest of the city commission as his contract is decided by them.

 Although the charter school will in fact come before the commission for a vote, if Glasser stood up for her residents, this would not have gotten this far and angered so many.